xpack/web-doxygen/website/docs/api/classes/dotfilepatcher.md

-<p>converts the rectangles in a client site image map into a stream</p>
+converts the rectangles in a client site image map into a stream

 <dl class="doxyParamsList">
 <dt class="doxyParamsTableTitle">Parameters</dt>